Ankan-cyber/India-Accelerator-OpenXAI-2025/README.md

 ## 📞 Support

-For support, email [your-email] or create an issue in the repository.
+For support, email [ankan@ankanroy.in](mailto:ankan@ankanroy.in) or create an issue in the repository.

 ---